-On August 19, 2014, Aurora acquired a 49% minority interest in Bay Area Medical Center ("BAMC"), a 99 bed general acute care hospital located in Marinette, Wisconsin, for \$49.5 million, consisting of cash consideration of \$43.0 million and \$6.5 million of other consideration.
+Aurora has a 49% minority interest in Bay Area Medical Center (BAMC), a 99 bed general acute care hospital located in Marinette, Wisconsin.
 Aurora's investment in BAMC is accounted for under the equity method of accounting and is presented within investments in unconsolidated entities in the accompanying consolidated balance sheets.
-Aurora's investment in BAMC as of December 31, 2015 and 2014 was \$46.4 million and \$49.8 million, respectively.
-The carrying amount of Aurora's investment in BAMC is \$32.7 million and \$28.7 million, less than their share of the underlying equity in the net assets of BAMC as of December 31, 2015 and 2014, respectively.
+Aurora's investment in BAMC as of December 31, 2016 and 2015 was \$36.3 million and \$46.4 million, respectively.
+The carrying amount of Aurora's investment in BAMC is \$33.0 million and \$32.7 million, less than the underlying equity in the net assets of BAMC as of December 31, 2016 and 2015, respectively.
 This difference represents a contingent gain, which would be recognized in the event of dissolution of BAMC or if Aurora's interest in BAMC were to change, requiring BAMC to be included in the consolidated financial statements of Aurora.

-In August 2015, Aurora and BAMC combined their medical group practices in Marinette, Wisconsin and its surrounding communities to form Aurora Bay Area Medical Group ("ABAMG").
+In August of 2015, Aurora and BAMC combined their medical group practices in Marinette, Wisconsin and its surrounding communities to form Aurora Bay Area Medical Group (ABAMG).
 ABAMG provides inpatient, outpatient and other necessary professional medical services.
 Aurora holds a 27% ownership interest in ABAMG based on an initial cash contribution of \$1.8 million.
+BAMC holds the reaming 73% interest in ABAMG.
 Aurora's investment in ABAMG is accounted for under the equity method and is presented within investments in unconsolidated entities in the accompanying consolidated balance sheets.

-In conjunction with the formation of ABAMG, Aurora sold its surgery center in the Marinette market to BAMC for cash of \$9.9 million and recorded a gain on the sale of assets of \$9.2 million, presented in other non-operating (loss) income in the accompanying consolidated statement of operations and changes in unrestricted net assets.
-Additionally, as part of this transaction, Aurora began leasing employees and buildings to ABAMG and subsequently recognized \$8.2 million of other revenue.
-Aurora's investment in ABAMG was \$0.7 million as of December 31, 2015.
+In conjunction with the formation of ABAMG, Aurora sold its surgery center in the Marinette market to BAMC for cash of \$9.9 million and recorded a gain on the sale of assets of \$9.2 million, presented in other non-operating (loss) income in the accompanying consolidated statement of operations and changes in unrestricted net assets for the year ended December 31, 2015.
+Additionally, as part of this transaction, Aurora leases employees and buildings to ABAMG and recognized \$22.1 million and \$8.2 million of other revenue for the years ended December 31, 2016 and 2015, respectively.
+Aurora has made additional capital contributions to ABAMG of \$6.0 million during the year ended December 31, 2016.
+Aurora's investment in ABAMG as of December 31, 2016 and 2015, was \$0.8 million and \$0.7 million, respectively.